Quadratic form: Introduction

 where a, ..., f are the coefficients.

 The theory of quadratic forms and methods used in their study depend in a large measure on the nature of the coefficients, which may be real or complex numbers, rational numbers, or integers.
 In linear algebra, analytic geometry, and in the majority of applications of quadratic forms, the coefficients are real or complex numbers.
 In the algebraic theory of quadratic forms, the coefficients are elements of a certain field.
 In the arithmetic theory of quadratic forms, the coefficients belong to a fixed commutative ring, frequently the integers Z or the p-adic integers Z_{p}.
 Binary quadratic forms have been extensively studied in number theory, in particular, in the theory of quadratic fields, continued fractions, and modular forms.
 The theory of integral quadratic forms in n variables has important applications to algebraic topology.

-Using homogeneous coordinates, a non-zero quadratic form in n variables defines an (n − 2)-dimensional quadric in the (n − 1)-dimensional projective space.
-This is a basic construction in projective geometry.
+Using homogeneous coordinates, a non-zero quadratic form in n variables defines an (n − 2)-dimensional projective quadric in the (n − 1)-dimensional projective space.
 In this way one may visualize 3-dimensional real quadratic forms as conic sections.

 An example is given by the three-dimensional Euclidean space and the square of the Euclidean norm expressing the distance between a point with coordinates (x, y, z) and the origin: